Barwon Water: Black Rock Precinct Education Campaign

 Black Rock Gets the Spotlight

-Barwon Water needed to raise awareness and build water literacy.
-Not just about the what of Black Rock, but the why.
+How do you explain a complex water treatment facility to the community it serves—and make them care?
+Barwon Water’s Black Rock precinct is one of the most advanced water and resource management sites in regional Victoria, but despite its impact on water sustainability, organics recycling, and climate resilience, community understanding of its role remained limited.
+Barwon Water needed to raise awareness and build water literacy, not just about the what of Black Rock, but the why.
 Why it matters for future water security.
 Why it’s central to a circular economy.
 Why its story is everyone’s story.

 Textured shapes reflecting ripples in water reflect movement, innovation and environment.